Backpage: Backpage v. Dart

 Posner ordered the lower court to enjoin Dart from taking any actions against payment processors for Backpage.
-Backpage's win was pyrrhic, however.
-MC and Visa continued to disallow the use of its cards on the site.
+Backpage's legal victory did not reverse MasterCard and Visa's earlier decision to disallow the use of their payment cards on Backpage.

 Jane Doe, et al. v.
 Backpage.com

-Three anonymous Jane Does who were sex trafficked as minors sued Backpage in 2014 in federal court, arguing that their traffickers used Backpage to post ads selling them for sex.
-They were raped numerous times while underage and accuse Backpage of facilitating sex trafficking due to its business and editorial practices, as well as the design of the website itself.
+Three anonymous Jane Does who were allegedly sex trafficked as minors sued Backpage in 2014 in federal court, arguing that their traffickers used Backpage to post ads selling them for sex.
+They claimed to have been raped numerous times while underage and accuse Backpage of facilitating sex trafficking due to its business and editorial practices, as well as the design of the website itself.
 The district court ruled against the plaintiffs, who then appealed to the First Circuit Court of Appeals.
 In an opinion written by Judge Bruce M. Seyla, the appeals court ruled that the actions by Backpage were "traditional publisher functions" regarding third-party content, and therefore were shielded by CDA Section 230.
 Stearns conceded that the Does' suffering evoked "outrage," but that the "remedy is through legislation not litigation".
 The appellants sought certiorari by the U.S. Supreme Court and were denied.
-The case became the basis for the 2017 documentary, I Am Jane Doe.
+The case became the basis for the 2017 documentary I Am Jane Doe.

 In June 2017, the three Jane Does re-filed their complaint in federal court using information taken from the U.S. Senate's investigation into Backpage, which concluded Backpage had facilitated sex trafficking.
 The complaint alleged that Backpage substantially changed the ads connected to the three Jane Does, thereby losing its Section 230 protection.
 The court agreed that in the case of one ad involving Jane Doe 3, an edit occurred suggesting that she was an adult.
-Backpage counsel argued that the ad's poster actually made the change, but the court said this was a fact to be determined at trial and allowed Jane Doe 3's case to continue.
+Backpage's counsel argued that the ad's poster actually made the change, but the court said this was a fact to be determined at trial and allowed Jane Doe 3's case to continue.
 In the case of Jane Does 1 and 2, the court said there was no evidence that Backpage substantially contributed to the ads, so Backpage would have Section 230 immunity against those claims.
 In August 2018, the court stayed proceedings in the case pending the conclusion of the criminal case in Arizona.